About St Vincent and the Grenadines

 The first island in the chain is close to St. Vincent.
 Bequia features one of the most protected harbors, surrounded by hills – Admiralty Bay.
 The hills interact with the beach in interesting ways, including some caves.
 At the end of the bay is colorful Port Elizabeth.
 Take the Belmont Walkway for a scenic stroll.

 The Princess Margaret Beach is a 500m beach worth a visit.
 Other beaches include Lower Bay and Friendship Bay.
 Have a drink at Frangipani, one of the most renowned bars on the island.

 Young Island Cut

-Turquoise blue water and vibe of Carribean are not all that you will discover on Young Island Cut.
-This place will be probably beginning of your yacht charter is Saint Vincent.
-You will be able to anchorage your boat here and just relax in the resort.
-This place is very popular among sailors where you can fully enjoy not only nautical activities, and also you will be able to practice a number of different sea-related sports.
+Turquoise blue water and the vibe of the Caribbean are not all that you will discover on Young Island Cut.
+This place will probably be the beginning of your yacht charter in Saint Vincent.
+You will be able to anchor your boat here and just relax in the resort.
+This place is very popular among sailors, where you can fully enjoy not only nautical activities but also practice a number of different sea-related sports.

 A tiny island with no more than 300 permanent residents and no established road network, Mayreau is the true definition of holidaying off the grid.
 Dennis Hideaway is a crowd-favorite spot for refreshments for most visitors, and there are various swimming spots, such as Saline Bay and Salt Whistle Bay, known for their calm, protected waters and favored by yachters.
 No shopping here but plenty of stunning palm-fringed spots to relax under and live the Caribbean dream.